Skip to main content

 What is Medical Billing and Coding

-Medical billing and coding is a part of the medical reimbursement cycle, and actually encompasses two separate jobs.
-Medical billing is the process of invoicing, submitting and following up on claims with health insurance companies, either private like major health care providers Aetna or UnitedHealthcare, or public such as Medicaid.
+Medical coding and billing is a part of the medical reimbursement cycle and actually encompasses two separate jobs.
+Medical billing is the process of invoicing, submitting, and following up on claims with health insurance companies, either private like major health care providers Aetna or UnitedHealthcare, or public such as Medicaid.
 Medical billers need to keep track of patient procedures and billing records to make sure they receive payment.

 What Does a Medical Billing and Coding Worker Do?